 We perform benchmark studies on the current state to find out what works for this specific company in this specific industry.
 We combine these results with our reference model to create, in cooperation with representatives from the local markets/departments, the new central future state, which can be adapted based on local characteristics.

 4. Create localized future states

 We create localized future states, with deviations when needed for local rules and regulations, the local culture, market forces and product portfolios.
 The local markets are in the lead as they know their business the best

 5. Find the gap

 The implementation phase will be difficult, especially if the gap between the current state and the future state is big.
 In collaboration with those that will use the new process, we find the gaps between the future and the now state.
 We establish ways of changing to the new state, identify risks like business continuity and put forward mitigating measures.

-We help customers with implementing the future state.
-Some organizational changes face little resistance, others will face significant resistance.
-There is often a misalignment between what the business wants and what IT deems as possible.
-Having identified the gap, we help organizations with the transformation and help business and IT to align.
+We assist customers with implementing the future state.
+Some organizational changes face little resistance, while others will face significant resistance.
+There is often a misalignment between what the business wants and what IT deems possible.
+Having identified the gap, we help organizations with the transformation and help business and IT alignment.
 We offer change management, IT implementation and help our clients by building competencies to make sure that the new process is maintained.
 Through our approach, we build a team of relevant stakeholders from the beginning to avoid the common pitfalls of big organizational transformations.